The One with the Apothecary Table: Plot

 After Rachel buys an apothecary table from Pottery Barn for her and Phoebe's apartment, she learns from Monica that Phoebe hates Pottery Barn and its mass-produced products, because she believes there is no symbolical history behind them.
 In order to keep the table, Rachel tells her that she purchased it from the flea market at a surprising discount, making it antique in Phoebe's eyes.
 The plan is eventually ruined when, at Ross's place, Phoebe notices an exactly identical apothecary table, and Ross, having at first decided not to tell Phoebe, gets angry when she spills wine on a new sheet, also from Pottery Barn, and tells the truth.
 To cover for this, Rachel claims that Pottery Barn ripped off their table's design; and later ends up buying a collection of items from Pottery Barn, claiming they are antiques.
 Ross, fed up with her lying, makes Rachel take Phoebe to the flea market to get some antique furniture.
-They do not find any there, but on the way home, Phoebe glances at a window display from Pottery Barn, and instantly realizes that Rachel had bought all their stuff from there and becomes angry with her.
+They do not find any there, but on the way home, Phoebe glances at a window display from Pottery Barn, realizes that Rachel had bought all the items from there, and becomes angry with her.
 However, she falls into liking a lamp from Pottery Barn, which is the only piece of furniture that Rachel has not bought from there.
 She intentionally coerces Rachel into threatening to move out unless she buys her that lamp.

-Meanwhile, Joey convinces his roommate, Janine, to go double dating with Chandler and Monica; but without Monica and Chandler's knowledge, Janine criticizes the whole experience to Joey, disliking Chandler's funny quotes and Monica's loud behavior.
+Meanwhile, Joey convinces his roommate and new girlfriend, Janine, to go double dating with Chandler and Monica; but without Monica and Chandler's knowledge, Janine criticizes the whole experience to Joey, disliking Chandler's funny quotes and Monica's loud behavior.
 He is forced to admit this to them after she dodges another double date; they become angry at her but Joey manages to convince them to give her another chance.
 After the second double date, Chandler and Monica overhear Janine's true feelings about them and the situation escalates into an argument between them.
 Joey, torn between his feelings for Janine and respect for his best friends, demands that Janine try to get along with them, threatening to break up with her if she does not.
 Janine agrees and apologizes to Monica.
 However, she then quietly insults her, which culminates in an off-screen fight between the two.
 Joey, angry and upset, breaks up with Janine, and she moves out.